knoxjeffrey/knoxjeffrey.github.io/_posts/2015-01-24-course-two-week-four-part-1.markdown

     rake time:zones:all

 and choose the time zone.
-Any time you choose application.rb you have to restart the server.
+Any time you change application.rb you have to restart the server.

 Now I want to allow users to set their own time zone in their user profile: